-Our inspiring and engaging outdoor areas offer a wide range of activity and exploration: from the green and breezy “Dragon Garden”, full of tall trees and tall tales, to the new £5000 playground with its collaborative play areas, to the specially developed allotment and greenhouse area.
+Our inspiring and engaging outdoor areas offer a wide range of activity and exploration: from the green and breezy “Dragon Garden”, full of tall trees and tall tales, to the colourful and engaging playground with its collaborative play areas, we have so many things to inspire a young and inquisitive mind.

 The inside areas are just as stimulating.
 Our welcoming and spacious nursery rooms are the focus for child led learning through play activities.
 These sessions are balanced with focused small group work that develops key speaking and listening, and number skills needed to succeed in school and beyond.

 Like all registered early years providers, we work to the Early Years Foundation Stage (EYFS) statutory framework.
 This sets standards to ensure children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 Parents, teachers and children work in partnership with the rest of the school and within the values and principles that set Twickenham School apart from others.
 We believe every child has an open future and that by encouraging independence and initiative and building self-esteem, our children will become successful citizens of the future.

 Cornerstones is an exciting way of delivering a broad and balanced curriculum that makes learning fun and raises standards.

 Our Cornerstones Topics

 Autumn 1 - Why do you love me so much?